-- Theories and methods in the field of comparative federalism and multilevel politics
+- Theories and methods in the field of comparative federalism and multilevel governance

-Since commencing his CRC at Laurier, Dr. Broschek has been principal investigator and co-applicant on successful Connection, Insight and Partnership Development Grants from the Social Sciences and Humanities Research Council of Canada (SSHRC).
-His articles have been published in academic journals including the Canadian Journal of Political Science, Publius: The Journal of Federalism, Regional and Federal Studies, the Swiss Political Science Review, Comparative European Politics and Territory, Politics, Governance.
-He is also author of one monograph (Der kanadische Föderalismus.
-Eine historisch-institutionalistische Analyse, Wiesbaden: VS Springer, 2009) and co-editor of Federal Dynamics.
-Continuity, Change, and the Varieties of Federalism (Oxford: Oxford University Press, 2013, with Arthur Benz).
+Since commencing his CRC at Laurier, Dr. Broschek has been principal investigator and co-applicant on successful Connection, Insight and Partnership Development, and Partnership Engage Grants from the Social Sciences and Humanities Research Council of Canada (SSHRC).
+His articles have been published in academic journals including the Journal of Common Market Studies, the Canadian Journal of Political Science, Publius: The Journal of Federalism, Regional and Federal Studies, the Swiss Political Science Review, Comparative European Politics and Territory, Politics, Governance.